maximehiez/maxime365/src/content/blog/english/2025-03-04-azure-update-module-powershell-13-3-0.md

 ---

 ##### Conclusion
-Go and update your PowerShell for Azure module to benefit from the latest updates and possible configurations.
+Go update your Azure module for PowerShell to benefit from the latest updates and possible configurations.

 ---